 There’s no need for a separate primer when you use Krylon Fusion All-in-One spray paint.
 This top pick covers beautifully, even over irregular or difficult surfaces, without need to sand or do extensive prep work first.
 Don’t worry about bubbling or peeling when you spray it on your plastic furniture or other plastic items around your home: Not only does this paint bond tightly to plastic, it also adheres smoothly and evenly to most other surfaces, including wood, metal, glass, tile, ceramics, and masonry.
 Because it also protects against rust, it can be your MVP when painting plastic furniture or other objects that have metal components.

 Krylon Fusion All-in-One's wide colors selection ranges from neutrals to brights to black and white.
 Choose from matte, satin, or gloss finishes.
 Several specialty finishes include clear, metallic, hammered, and textured.
 All dry to the touch in around 20 minutes without running, dripping, or bubbling, and are dry to handle within two hours.
-Plus, the paint sprays at whatever angle you need, even when holding the can upside down.
+The paint sprays at whatever angle you need, even when holding the can upside down.
 The larger-than-average spray button makes it an easy finger press.

-Best Budget: Behr Premium Spray Paint/Primer
+Behr Premium Spray Paint/Primer

 Covers painted surfaces very well

 Paint doesn't sag or run